 This week, on June 12, 2018, the Financial Crimes Enforcement Network (FinCEN) issued an advisory on human rights abuses enabled by corrupt senior foreign political figures - also known as Politically Exposed Persons (PEPs) - and their financial facilitators.
-In their 15-page advisory, FIN-2018-A003, FinCEN explains that high-level political corruption “undermines democratic institutions and public trust, damages economic growth, and fosters a climate where financial crime and other forms of lawlessness can thrive.”
+In their 15-page advisory, FIN-2018-A003, this new FinCEN SAR guidance explains that high-level political corruption “undermines democratic institutions and public trust, damages economic growth, and fosters a climate where financial crime and other forms of lawlessness can thrive.”
 FinCEN also explains that corrupt senior foreign political figures can also contribute directly and indirectly to human rights abuses.
 Therefore, FinCEN has issued this guidance to, among other things, help financial institutions identify “red flags” for suspicious activity in relationship to senior foreign political figures.
 The advisory also provides guidance for filing SARs on PEPs.

 Red Flags Related to Corrupt PEPs

 In their advisory, FinCEN provided 14 “red flags” that institutions should look for in regards to corrupt PEPs.
 In doing so, FinCEN advises that no single transactional red flag indicates suspicious activity.
 Rather, financial institutions must consider “additional indicators and the surrounding facts and circumstances, such as a customer’s historical financial activity and whether the customer exhibits multiple red flags” before deciding that a specific transaction is suspicious activity requiring a SAR.
 Financial institutions are also advised to perform additional inquiries and investigations when appropriate.

 The “red flags” that could be indicative of corrupt senior foreign political figures include the following: